stacs-cp/AutoIG/DEV_README.md

 `AUTOIG=$(pwd)`

-At this point, this version of AutoIG is ready for use as normal.
+At this point, AutoIG is fully configured and ready for use as normal.

 ## Example sequence of commands for setting up an experiment: